-5.3.2 Checking the heat exchanger
+5.3.2 Checking the rotating heat exchanger

-After a long time of use dust may build up in the exchanger (pos.
-5, figure 1) and block the airflow.
+After a long time of use dust may build up in the exchanger and block the airflow.
 It is important to clean the exchanger regularly to maintain high efficiency.
-The heat exchanger in the Topvex FR03-11 can be taken out of the unit.
+In Topvex TR the complete rotating heat exchanger block can be taken out of the unit (figure 8) for cleaning and maintenance.
 Wash in hot soapy water or use pressure air.
+Topvex SR has a fixed heat exchanger block and needs to be cleaned inside the unit.
+Use pressure air.
 Do not use detergent containing ammonia.